49ers NFL draft tracker: Every pick from Round 1 through 7

 The 2024 NFL Draft finally is here, and the 49ers, fresh off a heartbreaking Super Bowl LVIII loss, will look to build off last season's success while maintaining future sustainability.

-San Francisco enters the opening day of the three-day event with 10 scheduled picks, including six within the first 135 selections.
-The 49ers' first three choices are scheduled as Nos.
-31 (Thursday), 63 and 94 (Friday) overall.
+San Francisco entered the opening day of the three-day event with 10 scheduled picks, including six within the first 135 selections.
+They took Florida wide receiver Ricky Pearsall at No. 31 overall Thursday night, and currently have the No. 63 and 94 picks Friday night.
 The rest of their scheduled selections will come Saturday.

-Here is a breakdown of San Francisco's round-by-round selections, which will be updated throughout the draft:
+Here is a breakdown of San Francisco's round-by-round picks, which will be updated throughout the draft:

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.